8. REST APIs¶

 This section describes Application Programming Interfaces (APIs), that external

-Security Application Entities (SAEs) can access using HTTPS
+Security Application Entities (SAEs) can access using HTTPS requests over

 the internet or within organisational private networks, to request for quantum